Great to have you here, music lovers, thrill seekers, sports fans all across the EIB network and the fruited plane.

 And this guy's sister says he told them he had just come from Liberia.

-We had people making sure that people from these African countries weren't gonna get in here.
+We had people making sure that people from these African countries weren't going to get in here.

 Well, Liberia, a lot of cruise ships are registered in Liberia, so who knows what they thought.

-This is getting really frightening about the how do you not know, if you're the medical world, that Liberia is ground zero.
+But this, this, I don't know, folks, this is getting really frightening about the how do you not know, if you're in the medical world, that Liberia is ground zero.

-Somebody coming in saying, I got the flu here and I came from Liberia, that should have been code red.
+Somebody coming and saying, I got the flu here and I came from Liberia, that should have been code red.

-They should have gotten a quarantine suits right then and done whatever.
+They should have gotten the quarantine suits right then and done whatever.

 They've just posted this as breaking news.

-Uh so now even they, the AP would do anything to cover for the regime is having to talk about this guy being sent home even after identifying for doctors that he was from Liberia.
+So now even they, the AP, would do anything to cover for the regime is having to talk about this guy being sent home even after identifying for doctors that he was from Liberia.

 He told hospital he was from Liberia on first visit, was sent home.